Intellectual Property & Trademark Law

 About Intellectual Property Law

 Intellectual property law concerns intangible property, including copyrights, patents, design rights, trademarks, and other properties.
-Here at Gross Law, we strive to ensure that you understand the protections you need in consideration of the aforementioned properties.
+Here at Gross Law Group, P.A., we strive to ensure that you understand the protections you need in consideration of the aforementioned properties.
 We’ll work with you to ensure that your intellectual property is protected from copying, theft, and unauthorized use.

 In addition, if you think that your intellectual property rights have been violated, we can represent you in order to take legal action.
 We can approach any parties who have infringed on your intellectual property rights, and we can begin litigation on your behalf if necessary.